 E.1.3 variably scaled plant.
 The output of plant in this category is uniformly scaled by a variable factor that is calculated to ensure that generation and demand balance.
 This is described in E.5.

-E.2 The NGESO will from time-to-time review, consult on, and publish the categorisation of plant.
+E.2 The the ISOP will from time-to-time review, consult on, and publish the categorisation of plant.

 Directly Scaled Plant